 Some investors mistakenly believe DSCR loans are only for specific property types.
 While lenders assess the property’s income potential, DSCR loans can finance various property types, including residential, commercial, and mixed-use properties.
 The key is demonstrating positive cash flow projections.
 For investors looking to expand their portfolios, DSCR loans offer flexibility and a range of options.

-Interest Rate Misconceptions
+DSCR Loan Interest Rate Myths

 Finally, there’s a misconception about DSCR loan interest rates always being significantly higher than conventional mortgages.
 While DSCR loan rates can sometimes be higher, they’re often competitive and reflect the reduced risk associated with these loans.
 Plus, the approval process is typically faster, which can be a major advantage in competitive real estate markets.
 Understanding the factors that influence DSCR loan interest rates empowers you to make informed investment decisions.